Franzi Finkenstein

 image of book cover

-Franzi Finkenstein (she/her or they/them) received her Bachelor of Arts degree from the Philipps-University of Marburg and her master's degree from the Albert-Ludwigs University of Freiburg with an exchange year at UCL London.
+Franzi Finkenstein received her Bachelor of Arts degree from the Philipps-University of Marburg and her master's degree from the Albert-Ludwigs University of Freiburg with an exchange year at University College London.

 Activities